 Director

-Kimberly J. Popovits has served as a member of our Board of Directors since February 2018.
+Kimberly J. Popovits has served as a director of Kiniksa since February 2018.

 Barry D. Quart